4 min read

 • Spain 🇪🇸

-The comparisons of them use economic, political, cultural and educational data to rank these countries on the things that will matter to your living experience, prosperity, rights and happiness.
-Where data is available, I will use China 🇨🇳 as a baseline for the comparison 💃
+The comparisons use economic, political, cultural and educational data to rank these countries on factors that will affect your living experience, prosperity, rights and happiness.
+Where data is available, I will use China 🇨🇳 as a baseline for the comparison. 💃

 Economic performance, jobs and income

-Without doubt, economic performance is one of the most important considerations for many of the immigrants, as it links to ones' job prosperity, potential income and the means to buy goods and services.
+Without doubt, economic performance is one of the most important considerations for many immigrants, as it links to ones' job prospects, potential income and the means to buy goods and services.

 Economic Performance

-Singapore is leading in the GDP per capita and has seen a fast growth in the 21st century.
+Singapore is leading in the GDP per capita and has seen rapid growth in the 21st century.

-For Germany and UK, the GDP growth for 2023 and 2024 are less than 1%, even negative, meaning a stagnated economy.
-The low growth or no growth countries will often take cuts in government spending, and see rises in crime rates and all sorts of problems in society.
+For Germany and the UK, GDP growth for 2023 and 2024 are less than 1%, even negative, indicating a stagnant economy.
+Countries with low growth or no growth often face cuts in government spending, rising crime rates and various societal problems.

-Thanks to its highly efficient taxation system and liberal market environment, Singapore is the new world favourite for businesses (and the billionaire business owners) since millennium.
-Not only new businesses are booming, big and small businesses all over the world are also moving their headquarters to Singapore in recent years.
+Thanks to its highly efficient taxation system and liberal market environment, Singapore has become a new world favourite for businesses (and billionaire business owners) since the turn of the millennium.
+Not only are new businesses booming, but big and small businesses from all over the world are also moving their headquarters to Singapore in recent years.

-You won't be surprised that Singapore is one of the countries where opening a new business takes less than 2 days, indicating a very efficient and business-friendly society.
-New Zealand, however, is the winner in this aspect among them all.
+You won't be surprised to learn that Singapore is one of the countries where opening a new business takes less than 2 days, indicating a very efficient and business-friendly society.
+New Zealand, however, is the leader in this aspect among them all.

 Jobs

-Strong economic performance drives job prosperity.
-Singapore is also the country with the lowest unemployment rate among all.
-On the other hand, it is not news that Spain has been battling through high unemployment rate for decades.
-In a country with high unemployment rate, immigrants are more likely bear the unfair stigma of "robbing local people's jobs".
+Strong economic performance drives job prosperity, and Singapore has the lowest unemployment rate among all countries.
+On the other hand, Spain has been battling high unemployment rates for decades.
+In a country with high unemployment rate, immigrants are more likely to bear the unfair stigma of "robbing local people's jobs".

 As to working hours, workers in the Asia-Pacific countries work a lot longer hours than the European folks.
 Singaporean average workers work 65% more hours than workers in Germany.
 High economic growth does come from people's sweat and blood!